What is Space Automation?

 .space.kts file in the root directory of a project.
 To edit

-.space.kts, you can use either Space code web-editor or Intellij IDEA with the installed Space plugin.
-The latter is recommended as the plugin provides automatic code completion and code inspections for DSL scripts.
+.space.kts, you can use either Space code web-editor or IntelliJ IDEA.
+The latter is recommended as IDEA provides automatic code completion and code inspections for DSL scripts.

-Step is the smallest possible building block in Automation.
+Step is the main building block in Automation.
 It describes:

 Job is a defined task consisting of steps.
 The simplest automation script consists of one

-It is a destination target for a deployment script.
-For example, it could be a staging, pre-prod, or production server.
+It is a destination target for a deployment.
+For example, it could be a staging, pre-production, or a production server.